-LMAPCD will work as diligently as possible to install and operate the new PAMS instrumentation so that meaningful, valid data can be collected and reported to EPA's AQS database.
-Due to some delays and uncertainties in PAMS funding, some delays in technical guidance and resources may occur.
-As such, LMAPCD does not plan to report these PAMS data to EPA's database until there is adequate confidence in the data being collected.
+LMAPCD will work as diligently as possible to evaluate and test the new PAMS instrumentation so that meaningful, valid data can be collected and reported to EPA's AQS database.
+LMAPCD does not plan to report these PAMS data to EPA's AQS database until there is adequate confidence in the data being collected.